Cannabis Legalization and Medical Marijuana Facilities

 - Cannabis stores will need to observe a minimum distance from schools (150 metres or 500 feet) in place of local planning controls.
 Beyond this licensing control, it is still uncertain how the license process will address other local municipal sensitivities.

 - Municipalities can opt in or out of cannabis sales in their community

 - Can opt out by Jan.
 22, 2019

 - If municipalities opt out at this time, they can opt in at a later, yet to be set date

 - If municipalities opt in, they cannot opt out at a later date

-At this time, there are unknowns as it relates to the implementation of Ontario's laws.
-While legalization is effective Oct.
+At this time, there are still unknowns as it relates to the implementation of Ontario's laws.
+While legalization was effective Oct.
 17, 2018, Ontario continues to develop the implementation as it relates to local municipalities.
 Municipalities continue to work with the Province to better understand the retail and enforcement aspects and our local jurisdiction.

 Here's what we know now:

 Use of cannabis in public spaces (recreational and medical use)

 - Regulated by the Smoke Free Ontario Act (SFOA) and any other local by-laws